PAINTALE

 About the The Metropolitan Museum of Art’s Renaissance and Baroque collection

 The The Metropolitan Museum of Art’s holdings of Renaissance and Baroque painting in New York sit among the most significant surviving collections of pre-modern European art.
-The works in this group — 234 paintings — span the themes of portrait, religion & mythology, daily life, love & romance, tragedy & death, power & politics and the hands of artists from Adriaen Isenbrant, Andrea Sacchi, Andrea Solario, Andrea di Lione, Annibale Carracci.
+The works in this group — 234 paintings — span the themes of daily life, portrait, religion & mythology, love & romance, tragedy & death, power & politics and the hands of artists from Adam Roumeau, Adriaen Isenbrant, Albrecht Dürer, Andrea Sacchi, Andrea Solario.

 If you’re planning a visit, use this page as a starting list of the must-see paintings.
 If you’re researching from a desk, each painting page goes deeper than a museum label: the patron, the symbolism a 17th-century viewer would have recognised, the technique under the surface, and where the painting fits in The Metropolitan Museum of Art’s longer history.